karlo2021/web-app-with-mern/README.md

 •	 Boolean: true or false.
 •	 ID: This represents a unique identifier, serialized as a string.
 Using an ID instead of a string indicates that it is not intended to be human-readable.

 In addition to specifying the type, the Schema Language has a provision to indicate whether the value is optional or mandatory.
-By default, all values are optional (i.e., they can be null), and those that require a value are defined by adding an exclamation character (!) after the type.
+By default, all values are optional (i.e., they can be null), and those that require a value are defined by adding an exclamation character (!) after the type.<br />
 In the About API, all we need is a field called about under Query, which is a string and a mandatory one.
 Note that the schema definition is a string in JavaScript.
 We’ll use the template string format so that we can smoothly add newlines within the schema.

 ```js